Photos and text by Linley Bignoux

 Social integration is attended to for particular children who are in a “deprived” situation, which usually but not always includes domestic issues at home or alcohol or drugs in some way, MPRB places particular imperative importance on this with home visits, visits to various institutions, visits to local schools and outdoor activities for the child beneficiaries who are unequivocally in an unfavourable situation.

-One of the programs primary objectives is for parents to become trainers themselves to their own children’s education and to support and encourage their children’s academic progress at school.
-This form of training gives the parents control, and simultaneously provides the parents with education themselves, in this case, much of the parents themselves are illiterate or under-educated.
+One of the program’s primary objectives is for parents to become trainers themselves for their own children’s education and to support and encourage their children’s academic progress at school.
+This form of training gives the parents control, and simultaneously provides the parents with education themselves, in this case, many of the parents themselves are illiterate or under-educated.

 The research also wanted to determine the cause and effect of CPE failures that were so prevalent at two of Roche Bois’s primary schools, Emmanuel Anquetil and Nicolay government schools respectively.
 The research found that historically, failures are contributed to “the incapability of the children to adapt themselves to the national education system, the difficult economic situation of the parents and lack of academic success in the family surroundings”.

 Furthermore, some of the conclusive findings reported, “the probability, the disadvantaged families were from an economically poor background”, furthermore compounding adhesively, educations “joining” at the crossroads of poverty.
 The findings also suggested that the poor have a “cultural capital deficit, implying that in terms of education, which is largely seen as a non-financial asset in economic terms, can be used to enhance social issues like that of poverty to a better “state” within the country beyond the already financial objectives of Mauritius, which are predominantly economically driven in a globalized economy.
 The study is titled the “Socio-Economic Situation of Beneficiaries of the MPRB Education System.”